 After the taking by Poland in 1366 of the neighboring castle of the Hospitallers in Czaplinek, the seat of the commandry was located in Drawsko.
 Two years later Drawsko was attached by Kazimierz the Great to the Crown, but the Hospitallers continued to hold the castle as a fief.
 Their attempt to conduct their own policy, disloyal to Polish suzeraincy, caused in 1407 the punishment invasion of King Władysław Jagiełło during which, after a few days of siege, Polish knights have conquer the castle.
 Hospitallers were expelled, and Jagiello established a castle district in Drawsko.

 At the southern curtain stood the main house with dimensions of 11.5 x 37.5 meters.
 It filled the entire curtain, was three-story and without cellars.
 The ground floor served as an economic and prison function, covered with a hard floor made of clay.
-In the eastern part there was a minting workshop and a kitchen, in the western – prison made of erratic boulders, on a plan of a circle with a diameter of 3.5 meters, tapering to only 1 meter on the bottom.
+In the eastern part there was a minting workshop and a kitchen, in the western – prison made of erratic boulders, 8 meters deep, on a plan of a circle with a diameter of 3.5 meters, tapering to only 1 meter on the bottom.
 On the first floor residential chambers were located, and above them a storage and warehouse storey.
-The interiors were covered with flat, wooden ceilings.
-In the courtyard there was a well and a stone, circular trough for horses.
-In the north-eastern corner, a cellar measuring 4 x 8 meters with a large number of crossbow arrowheads was discovered.
-Nearby, traces of iron ore melting and furnace were also found.
+The interiors were covered with flat, wooden ceilings, lit only from the courtyard side.
+The window openings at ground level were in the form of high slits and they were only pierced from the courtyard side.

 The castle has survived in a state of ruin with full outer walls with heights varying from 4 to 10 meters and remnants of the walls of the main house.
 Currently belongs to the private Museum of Automotive and Technology and is open to the public.
 Information on hours, prices and cultural events can be found on the official website here.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Radacki Z., Średniowieczne zamki Pomorza Zachodniego, Warszawa 1976.